OSGeo/grass/doc/development/style_guide.md

 #### Input and Output Geospatial Data Format

-A analytical tool should read and write geospatial data as GRASS raster or vector maps.
-Importing data from other formats should be left to dedicated import and export tools, e.g., _v.import_.
-The obvious exceptions are import and export of data, e.g., _r.in.xyz_.
+An analytical tool should read and write geospatial data as GRASS raster or vector maps.
+Importing from and exporting to other data formats should be left to dedicated import and export tools, e.g., _v.import_.
+The exceptions are import and export of data, e.g., _r.in.xyz_.

-The processing and analytical tools can then use simple names referring to the data in GRASS project instead of file paths.
-This follows separation of
-concerns: format conversion and CRS transformations are separate from analysis.
+Processing and analytical tools can then use simple names to refer to the data within GRASS projects instead of file paths.
+This follows the separation of concerns principle: format conversion and CRS transformations are separate from analysis.

 #### Overwriting Existing Data